Welcome to Phishing 102!

 Session or cookie hijacking is the exploitation of a valid computer session to steal information from the user.
 In simple terms, the attacker can steal the HTTP cookies used to maintain a session on many websites by using an intermediary system or by gaining access to the cookies stored on the user’s computer.

 Prevention: Most of the onus of preventing such attacks depends on the websites.
-Encryption is the data traffic is one of the ways that websites try to deal with it.
+Encryption of the data traffic is one of the ways that websites try to deal with it.
 As a user, remember to logout of websites whenever you are finished using and clear your cookies.
 Additionally, remember to only navigate to sites using “https://” and that have the green padlock symbol in the address bar.
 You’ll also want to take special precautions while using public wifi networks (e.g. cafes & airports); always make sure to turn on your VPN connection (from your workplace or 3rd party) and avoid working on sensitive items while online away from your home or office.

 Here is a quick list of what you can do to be safe from phishing right now:

 Keep your Operating System and Antivirus updated.